open-component-model/ocm-website/content/en/mpas/getting_started.md

 We should also have a command to create a component subscription as well as a product deployment generator.
 --->

-1. Create a secret containing your Github credentials that will be used by Mpas to create your project repository.
+1. Create a secret containing your Github credentials that will be used by MPAS to create your project repository.

 ```bash